philjhowson/sociallistening/README.md

 I was also interested to know how sentiment has changed over time.
 So, I performed a timeseries analysis and used the Mann-Kendall test to determine if there was a trend in the data.
-I used the Mann-Kendall test because of fluctuations in sentiment overtime were generally not conducive to using standard regression techniques.
+I used the Mann-Kendall test because fluctuations in sentiment overtime were generally not conducive to using standard regression techniques.
 I extracted the slope and p-value for presentation and used the slope to determine how much sentiment had changed over the previous 5 years.
 The slope